Unveiling Overlooked Performance Variance in Serverless Computing: RQ1: Current Literature

-\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Finding 1}: Among the 59 surveyed papers, 45.76\% report the mean or median of serverless function performance, while 28.81\% report statistical variability data (e.g., percentiles and confidence intervals).
-Only 40.68\% of the papers use multiple runs to quantify the variance of serverless function performance.
-However, none of the papers justify the reason for the number of repetitions that they choose.
-75\% of the papers that report experiment repetitions use no more than 50 repetitions.
-Moreover, 10 repetitions are the most frequently used.
-Overall, these results indicate that the awareness of the variance of serverless function performance is still in the infancy stage. \end{mdframed}
+\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Finding 1}: The current serverless computing literature lacks awareness of the well-known performance variance problem in software engineering.
+Specifically, only 38.38\% of the relevant papers use multiple runs to quantify the performance variance of serverless functions.
+81.58\% of the papers that report experiment repetitions use no more than 50 repetitions.
+Additionally, none of the papers provide any relevant description to justify the reason for the number of repetitions that they choose.